Effect by Example: Next.js API Handler (App Router)

 const

-const managedRuntime: ManagedRuntime.ManagedRuntime<void, never>
+const managedRuntime: ManagedRuntime.ManagedRuntime<never, never>

 managedRuntime